gordon-rennie/refined-article/article.md

 * and a predicate test expressed as a type `P`
 * then our refinement type is `T Refined P`, and it contains only the values in `T` for which `P` is true

 Scala's `refined` library provides this functionality, and has a large number of built-in predicate types that we can use for our `P`.
-For example, a frequently useful refinement type is for a non-empty string (`type NonEmptyString = String Refined NonEmpty`), which is predefined for us and comes with its own smart constructor:
+For example, a frequently useful refinement type is for a non-empty string (`type NonEmptyString = String Refined NonEmpty`), which is predefined for us and comes with its own `from` smart constructor:

 ```scala
 import eu.timepit.refined.types.string.NonEmptyString